PumaMesh vs. Legacy MFT

 Why "patching" isn't enough

-The architecture is the vulnerability
+The operating model is the risk.

 Attack Surface